 So is it worth going to the Summerfields Miniature Railway and when can you visit?

 Yes if your kids really like trains – I think it’s one of the best miniature railways we’ve visited, but definitely take cash and be aware that the pounds can add up.
-See below for the 2018 open days.
+See their website for open days.
 Like anywhere we’ve visited do check before travelling that the trains are running – with this kind of place weather can affect things.
 And to be honest it’s not really worth going if it’s raining anyway.
 The best thing to do is check their facebook page before travelling.
 Unlike other places like Caldecotte Lake and Willen Lake which have play areas, this is all about the trains, so you will need to drive elsewhere if you want to do something else with the kids.
 See below.
 If you’re from MK and the kids just want a quick ride on a train, maybe just stick to the local ones.

 We’re travelling some distance to Haynes, what else can we do in the area?